Tanay1805/assistive_touch_for_developers/README.md

 7. **Providing Feedback:**
    Encourage users to provide feedback or report issues by creating GitHub issues in your repository.
 This helps in improving the extension and fixing any bugs users might encounter.

-By following these steps, users should be able to easily download and use your extension from the public repository.
+By following these steps, you will be able to easily use the extensions.

 <img width="340" alt="Screenshot 2024-06-10 at 1 03 30 AM" src="https://github.com/Tanay1805/assistive_touch_for_developers/assets/142775586/b661d05f-6bbe-4d2f-8bec-6e5904550e65">